Eumaeus/Peripatos/posts/02 Alps/03_Via_Alpina_2022/Via_Alpina.md

 At the bottom of the cablecar, it was a simple, flat walk along a river into town.
 Our [hotel](https://www.krone-lenk.ch/en/home/hotel) was oddly unstaffed -- everyone's keys were laid out on a desk with their names, but no one was there.
 We went swimming in the hotel's pool, where the owner's grandsons were cavorting for hours.
 We attempted to use the sauna but couldn't figure out how to turn it on, and there was no one to ask for help.

+We took a walk and saw that the local high school, out of session for the summer, had turned its cafeteria into a lunch place, clearly aimed at retirees.
+The menu and prices looked pretty good, but we thought we would feel out of place.
+And also, we didn't spend all this money to come to Switzerland and eat at a high school cafeteria.

 The town felt very dead.
 Instead of looking for an evening's entertainment, we got dinner supplies at the Coop and had another private balcony party at our hotel.
 It's a treat to be able to sit and watch the sun go down on the mountains.

 ![Lenk sunset](images/Lenk_sunset_IMG_8371.jpg)